About Us

 We are not alone..uhmmm…thanks Mulder…we started out with our three old Burmese boys, Fitzy, Stinky and Beezil and sadly all have gone to the catnip fields:(

-Our new guardians of the Galaxy include Groot, the tree climbing/chipmunk killing kitten from a dairy barn in Lanark County and Gamora, our little girl, a street urchin from Ottawa and the latest addition-Rocket the wonder kitten;)…never a dull moment:) and lots of cat hair everywhere;) You’d think we like cats;)
+Our new guardians of the Galaxy, the traveling Mewberries, include Groot, the tree climbing/chipmunk killing kitten from a dairy barn in Westport and Gamora, our little girl, a sweet street urchin from Ottawa (unless you are a dog…apparently she has had issues with canines in the past, maybe deer, does anyone have a cat that chases deer away?) and the latest addition-Rocket the orange wonder missing the brain cell kitten;)…never a dull moment:) and lots of cat hair everywhere;) You’d think we like cats;)

 Sorry if this went on for too long, It was supposed to be brief but a few more things;)